david-a-wheeler/spdx-tutorial/README.md

 SPDX license expressions also support a "+" suffix after a license identifier; the "+" means "this license or any later version".
 For example, you can express "Apache License 2.0 or later" using the SPDX license expression "Apache-2.0+".

-In the case of GPL, it's handled differently ([since SPDX License List 3.0](https://spdx.org/news/news/2018/01/license-list-30-released)):
+There is a special case involving "+": GNU licenses (such as the GPL) are handled specially ([since SPDX License List 3.0](https://spdx.org/news/news/2018/01/license-list-30-released)) and do not use the "+" any more.
-GPL-2.0-or-later means "GNU General Public License (GPL) version 2.0 or later".
+For example, GPL-2.0-or-later means "GNU General Public License (GPL) version 2.0 or later", instead of using "+".
+The reason for this special case is that the older expression "GPL-2.0" was not always used to mean "only version 2", even though it should have been, so that expression became ambiguous.
+I suggest that if you know that software uses the GPL-2.0 license, but have not determined if "or later" applies, you should consider using the obsolete "GPL-2.0" marking.
+On the other hand, if you're marking software you release yourself, please provide a more precise license expression so that everyone else will know exactly what they're allowed to do.

 You can also use three different operators to combine license expressions to create other license expressions: